MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_error_injection_capabilities.md

 A single bit that indicates that an uncorrectable nonfatal processor error can be injected into the hardware platform.

-#### - PCIExpressUncorrectableNonFatal
+#### - ProcessorUncorrectableFatal

-A single bit that indicates that an uncorrectable nonfatal PCI Express (PCIe) error can be injected into the hardware platform.
+A single bit that indicates that an uncorrectable fatal processor error can be injected into the hardware platform.

 #### - MemoryCorrectable